breatheco-de/content/src/content/lesson/what-is-html-learn-html.md

 Remember when we said the Internet is all text?

-In that sense, HTML is a language that uses `<tags>` to represent the elements that a web page must have.
+In that sense, HTML is a language that uses `<tags>` to represent the elements that a web page must-have.
 A tag is just a word that begins and ends with `<` and `/>`, respectively.